 From the Giant’s Causeway to the Pyramids, mysterious places have survived hundreds, if not thousands of years, all around the world; and despite its less than appealing motorway-adjacent location, Stonehenge is nothing if not an unsolved enigma, not least because experts are still unable to understand why it was built!

 With some historical groups of people believing it to have extra-terrestrial links and others still further back believing it to have been built at the hands of the great (though fictional) wizard Merlin, the actual truth of these wonderful circles of giant stone is yet to be uncovered, and possibly never will be.
-So for now, let’s take a look at some truly interesting facts about Stonehenge.
+So for now, let’s take a look at these 11 fun facts about Stonehenge.

 1. Stonehenge is a historic marvel.